 of its equivalence groupoid~$\mathcal G^\sim_{\mathcal L'}$.
 As the regular subclass of~$\mathcal L'$, the subclass~$\mathcal L'_1$ is uniformly semi-normalized with respect to linear superposition of solutions.
 The equivalence groupoid~\smash{$\mathcal G^\sim_{\mathcal L'_0}$} of~$\mathcal L'_0$ is the Frobenius product of the vertex group~\smash{$\mathcal G_0$} of the elementary system~$L'_0$ and the restriction of the action groupoid of~$G^\sim_{\mathcal L'}$ on~$\mathcal L'_0$, which is a particular case of semi-normalization in the usual sense.
 The results obtained for the class~$\mathcal L'$ have been extended to the classes~$\bar{\mathcal L}$ and~$\mathcal L$ via pulling back by the mappings of these classes on~$\mathcal L'$ that are generated by the above gaugings and reparameterizations.
 Analogous results for the class~$\mathcal L''$ have been obtained by modifying the corresponding proofs for~$\mathcal L'$ via taking into account the constraint $\mathop{\rm tr}V=0$, which singles out~$\mathcal L''$ as a subclass of~$\mathcal L'$.
 Since the constraints on~$V$ that are associated with~$\mathcal L''$, $\mathcal L''_0$ and~$\mathcal L''_1$ as subclasses of~$\mathcal L'$ are algebraic, i.e., of non-differential nature, the consideration of essential equivalence groups instead of the entire equivalence groups is relevant for these subclasses as for~$\mathcal L'_0$.
-The equivalence algebras of appropriate kinds for all the above classes are easily computed as the sets of vector fields (on the associated space with the independent and dependent variables and the arbitrary elements) that are infinitesimal generators of one-parameter subgroups of the corresponding equivalence groups.
+The equivalence algebra of an appropriate kind for each of the above classes is easily computed as the set of vector fields (on the underlying space run by the collection of the independent and dependent variables and the arbitrary elements) that are infinitesimal generators of one-parameter subgroups of the associated equivalence group.